 And you know what?
 At the end of it Alstom got a final award against Insigma over 30 million US dollars but couldn’t even enforce it where it wanted to.
 It would have worked in Hong Kong, but that’s not really where Alstom wanted to go.
 Insigma’s main assets were in mainland China.
 There, it didn’t work.

 Why?
 The Supreme People’s Court, just like the Singapore Court of Appeal, held this hybrid arbitration clause was an agreement to arbitrate ad hoc.
 But Chinese law doesn’t recognise ad hoc arbitration.

 The Suit Bag

 Midnight clauses.
 My takeaway points, obviously, are these.
-It is often wise to agree to arbitrate, but one shouldn’t underestimate the phrasing of the arbitration clause, or the advantages of arbitration may not come into effect.
-Parties should pay attention to the phrasing, or they run the risk of costly, inconvenient jurisdictional fights before or parallel to the substantive hearing of the merits.
+It is often wise to agree to arbitrate.
+But one shouldn’t underestimate the phrasing of the arbitration clause, or the advantages of arbitration may not come into effect.
+Parties should pay attention to the phrasing.
+Else they run the risk of costly jurisdictional fights before or parallel to the hearing of the merits.

 That’s why: don’t let your arbitration clause be a midnight clause.
 Give this clause some consideration, if not more.

-Or, to strain the suit analogy one last time: above all, make sure you choose a suit in the first place.
+Or, to strain our analogy one last time: above all, make sure you choose a suit in the first place.
 Then, try to choose one that fits.
 Ideally, try to choose one that looks handsome.
 At any time of day.